 Learning to love life on a budget is one of the best ways to stop wasting money.
 Creating a budget each month is simply creating a plan for your money for the month.

-Living on a budget forces you to pay attention to what’s coming in and what’s going out.
-It forces you to come face-to-face with your spending and prioritize the spending that matters most to you.
+Living on a budget forces you to pay attention to what’s coming in and going out.
+It forces you to come face-to-face with your spending and prioritize the spending that matters most.

 A budget doesn’t mean restricting all spending and living like an extreme cheapskate.